hudson-and-thames/arbitragelab/docs/source/getting_started/equity_curve_convention.rst

 ROCC and Fully-Invested Return
 ******************************
-Now we consider traiding with multiple pairs.
+Now we consider trading with multiple pairs.

 ROCC (Return on Committed Capital) is considered a conservative approach to calculate returns for multiple pairs.
-It is easy to calculate: Simply scale each portfolio's payoff by the amount of units used for trading, even if some pairs did not open positions during the trading period, the cost of such a unit by whatever measure is still considered.
+It is easy to calculate: Simply scale each portfolio's payoff by the number of units used for trading, even if some pairs did not open positions during the trading period, the cost of such a unit by whatever measure is still considered.
 ROCC can be considered taking account of opportunity costs for this reason.